Microph/GameProg2017/README.md

-# GameProg2017
+# GameProg2017 Curse of the Pharaoh
-Curse of the Pharaoh
+Curse of the Pharaoh is a 4-to-1 players survival battle in a maze
-(4-to-1 Boss fight in a maze)

 1. The executable file is located in "PlayEXEGameHere" folder
 2. This game requires 2 displays to play (1 for 4 players and 1 for the boss)